-This course IS NOT like any other Linux Administration courses you can take online.
-At the end of this course you will MASTER the key concepts and you will become an effective Linux System Engineer or Administrator.
+This course IS NOT like any other Linux Administration course you can take online.
+At the end of this course, you will MASTER the key concepts and you will become an effective Linux System Engineer or Administrator.

-This is a brand new Linux Administration course just recently launched in August 2020 and it’s updated to teach you the skills required for the future that comes.
+This is a brand new Linux Administration course launched in August 2020 and it’s updated to teach you the skills required for the future that comes.

 By enrolling in this Linux Administration course now, you make the best investment in your career!

 By the end of this course, you'll have an in-depth knowledge of how the Linux Operating System works and how you can best deal with it.